nomp-org/libnomp/docs/developer-docs.rst

     }

-Also, in an `if-then-else` block, if at least one branch has more than one statement in the body, use braces for all the branches like below
+Also, in an `if-then-else` block, if at least one branch has more than one statement in the body, use braces for all the branches like below:

 .. code-block:: c